Asian Car Brands

 Japan

-The Japanese car industry is famous all over the world for its high technology and constant quality.
+The Japanese car industry is famous worldwide for its high technology and constant quality.
 At the same time, five automobile corporations stand out in the country: Suzuki, Mazda, Honda, Mitsubishi, and Toyota.
 These are generally recognized leaders who have entered the PRC’s domestic market and opened many subsidiaries in different countries.

 Toyota